HasnaHas/Zesty-Food-Delivery-App/README.md

 # Zesty-Food Delivery App

 A full-stack MERN (MongoDB, Express, React, Node.js) food delivery application that allows users to browse, order, and manage food items online.
-This project is built to showcase modern web development skills.
+This project is built to showcase modern web development skills

 ---